 Why it’s important: Fraudsters sometimes gain access to your current accounts in addition to opening new ones.

-How to monitor effectively:
+How to monitor your transactions effectively:

 What to look for:

-What they can show:
+What identity theft protection services can show:

-Why it's important: Some accounts or payment setups are verified through ACH and may not appear elsewhere.
+Why it’s important: Some accounts or payment setups are verified through ACH and may not appear elsewhere.
+This step is especially useful if you’re wondering, “Did someone open a checking account in my name?”, and it does not appear on a standard credit report.

 How to check: